17th August 2016

 Here it goes, we begin and my opening weight was 70kg, clear that with no issues, 2nd lift was 80kg, for some reason this one I felt the most nervous on, clear it though, 3rd and final successful lift was 82.5kg.
 I wish I had gone for 85kg, but I can leave that for next time.
 I was in awe of some of the girls that were lifting 100kg plus.
 Wow.

 Bench was next.
 Brilliant, my worst lift and the one where a lot of improvement is needed.
-I opened up at 40kg, cleared with no problem, 2nd lift equalled my personal best of 45kg which I cleared, happy days, instead of being smart and attempting 47.5kg, I went straight in for 50kg and unfortunately failed the lift, again, lessons learnt for next turn.
+I opened up at 40kg, cleared with no problem, 2nd lift equalled my personal best of 45kg which I cleared, happy days, instead of being smart and attempting 47.5kg, I went straight in for 50kg and unfortunately failed the lift, again, lessons learnt for next time.

 Finally, deadlift.
 I was feeling okay at this.
 I opened up at 100kg and lifted it no problem.
 2nd lift was 110kg, again got this up okay, this was only ever my 2nd time at lifting 110kg.
 I probably should have played it safe and maybe went for 115kg, but I went straight in for 120kg, my personal best, which I have only lifted once previously, I attempted to lift it up and pulled out of the lift straight away, I just didn’t feel like the weight was going to go up unless I had horrendous form and wanted to risk an injury.